This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 (13 min. walk)

-Next, you’ll walk east along Museggstrasse to the dying Lion Monument, a powerful sculpture carved into a sandstone rock face.
-The Lion Monument is a somber and moving tribute to the Swiss Guards who were serving in the Royal Palace of Versailles.
-They were massacred during the French Revolution when revolutionaries stormed the palace.
-The monument serves as a symbol of Swiss bravery and loyalty in the face of adversity.
+Next, you’ll walk east along Museggstrasse to the dying Lion Monument.
+The Lion Monument is a quiet tribute to the 1,000 Swiss Guards who were serving in the Royal Palace of Versailles and massacred during the French Revolution.

 9. Glacier Garden